morganick/mmkv-encryption-app-mre/README.md

 If everything is set up _correctly_, you should see the app running in your _iOS Simulator_ shortly.

-## Step 4: Follow Onscreen Instructions
+## Step 4: Follow On-screen Instructions

-The application, once loaded, has on screen instructions to replicate the issue.
+The application, once loaded, has on-screen instructions to replicate the issue.